solkim-83/tp/docs/DeveloperGuide.md

 - For a `Tag` to _exist_ in Athena, the `Tag` must have either at least one `Person` with the `Tag` **or** at least one child-tag.
 - A _child-tag_ of a tag signifies a directional relation from a tag to its _child-tag_.
 It allows for some commands that affect a tag to also affect its _child-tag_.
 The reverse cannot be done.
 The other tag in the relationship is the _parent-tag_.
 - _Parent-tag_: see _child-tag_.
-- A _sub-tag_ of a tag signifies a multi-step directional relation from a tag to the _sub-tag_ (i.e. a sub-tag of a tag is a child-tag, or a child-tag of a child-tag, ...).
+- A _sub-tag_ of a tag signifies a multi-step directional relation from a tag to the _sub-tag_ (i.e. a sub-tag of a tag is a child-tag, or a child-tag of a child-tag, etc.).
 A child-tag of a tag is also a _sub-tag_.

 _Delete single tag behavior_: <br>
-For single tag deletes, suppose we delete `Tag`, the parent-tags of `Tag` will be reconnected to the child-tags of `Tag` as illustrated by the image below.
+Suppose we delete a single `Tag`, the parent-tags of `Tag` will be reconnected to the child-tags of `Tag` as illustrated by the image below.
 <br>
 ![single-tag-delete](images/DeleteSingleTagPic.png) <br>
 We have intentionally chosen this design in order to preserve the effectiveness of top-down queries of all sub-tags.